ESRC TRAINING FUNDS

 All applications must be supported by the student’s supervisor and approved by the HEI Admin Lead for the host institution before submission.
 Students and supervisors are strongly encouraged to utilise the Training Needs Analysis (TNA) as a tool to identify training requirements and to plan and prepare for the year ahead.

-Please refer to the ESRC Training Fund Guidance before completing your application.
+Please refer to the ERSC training funds guidance found in the Student Handbook 2020/21 before completing your application.

 Research Training Support Grant